 The Problem

-Current projections from the United Nations Environment Programme show that by 2050, over 1 billion tons of plastic will be produced annually worldwide.
+Current projections from the United Nations Environment Programme indicate that by 2050, over 1 billion tons of plastic will be produced worldwide annually.
 At these forecasted rates, plastics manufacturing will then account for 20% of total oil consumption, according to the World Economic Forum.

 By 2050